IshankGulati/Pong/README.md

 # How to run

 Just run the executable in the Game directory.
+Use left and right arrow keys to move the paddle and down arrow key to stop it.

 # Additional Dependencies